thkuo/CompositeDatatypeTree/README.md

           └── cd_tr.nwk # the composite datatype tree
     ├── Klebsiella/ # methods and results of the Klebsiella pneumoniae dataset ├── bin/
+	    ├──	tree_inference.sh # the commands for tree inference
             ├── paper_figs.html # the visualizations with R
             ├── ana_var/ # early analysis about the divergence among samples ├── transmission_ana/ # the BEAST2 and TransPhylo methods